me-me-big-boy/taleism/believers.md

 - Shaddy Garg (A lowly mortal seeking the Lord's blessings)
 - Rhea Parekh (A naive adolescent who's earthly life was wholly revamped after encountering Lord Tale's philosophy)
 - Surya Saini (A soul seeking guidance under our Lord's light)
+- Ayush Jain (A wanderer in the desert of dark world, with unshakable faith in Lord Tale and his "Margdarshan")
 - [add your name here]